brandonowens24/NFL-Injuries-Bayesian-Analysis/README.md

 ![Injury Image](./images/injury_kneeling.jpg)

 ## What Are We Looking At?
-Have these significant rule changes that have caused controversy really impacted the athlete's for the better?
-Many fans believe that the league is taking the fun out of the game by limiting exciting plays through hits, collissions, and game-officiating.
-Thus, are the rule changes actually helping to reduce injuries amongst athletes?
-That's what we are interested in.

-Drawing on information from 2009-2013, we use this prior knowledge to inform a multiple models (beta congjugate, dirichlet conjugate, and another beta conjugate model) to gain insight on **whether protocols set by the NFL to reduce player injury are successful or not over the last 10 years**.
+Many of these rule changes have caused significant controversy over the last handful of seasons (just check Twitter).
+With this divide, many fans believe that the league is taking the fun out of the game by limiting exciting plays through the elimination of violence and contact.
+Using prior information from the 2009-2013 seasons, we inform multiple models (beta congjugate, dirichlet conjugate, and another beta conjugate model) to gain insight on **whether protocols set by the NFL to reduce player injury are successful or not over the last 10 years**.

 ## Findings
 ![Posterior Distributions](./images/ridge_posteriors.png)

-Utilizing a Beta Conjugate Posterior model, the most massive of the posterior distribution shift comes in 2016, where previously the distributions greatly reflected the prior.
-With this large shift, it is hard to tell if one rule specifically caused the change, both rules together did, or with the new rules, there was a crackdown on officiating.
+Utilizing a Beta Conjugate Posterior model, the most massive of the posterior distribution shifts comes in 2016, where previously the distributions greatly reflected the prior.
+With this large shift, it is hard to tell if one rule specifically caused the change (clipping/kickoff format), both rules together did, or with the new rules, there was a crackdown on officiating.
 This change could also have been caused by unforseen factors, like age.

 ![Posterior Distribution 2](./images/ridge_posteriors2.png)

-Our attention gets shifted to an age distribution where we utilize the Dirichlet Conjugate Posterior Distribution for four different age bins.
-The percent makeup of 30+ year olds in the league remains around a constant theta distribution; however, the number of 20-24 year olds and 35+ year olds seams to shift and then realign with the start of the decade.
+Amid speculation that age is an unforseen factor (perhaps there is a greater proportion of older, more injury prone players present in the league), we utilize a Dirichlet Conjugate Posterior Distribution for four different age bins to gain insight on what distributions of ages occupy the NFL.
+It is discovered that the percent makeup of 30+ year olds in the league remains around a constant theta distribution; however, the number of 20-24 year olds and 35+ year olds seams to shift and then realign with the start of the decade.

 ![Posterior Distribution 3](./images/ridge_posteriors3.png)